-Sometimes it's fun to switch up the typical standard pie pastry and use something a bit more unique, like this chocolate pie crust.
+Sometimes it's fun to switch up the typical standard pie crust and use something a bit more unique, like this chocolate pie crust.
 It's more elegant than an Oreo Pie Crust, but just as equally delicious.
 It's also much sturdier, making this more versatile with a wider variety of pies filling options.

 - all-purpose flour